Metropolitan-Vickers F.2: F.5

 Following on where the F.3 left off, the F.5 was a version of the F.2/4 with an open rotor (unducted) thrust augmenter added to the end of the jet pipe, somewhat remote from the HP turbine The 5 ft 6 in diameter fixed pitch propellers, which contra-rotated, were driven by a four-stage statorless LP turbine unit, similar to that of the F.3.
 Static thrust increased from the 3,500lbf of the F.2/2 to in excess of 4710 lbf, with a corresponding reduction in specific fuel consumption.
 Relative to the parent turbojet, the weight increase for this prop fan configuration was about 26%, compared to 53% for the F.3 turbofan.
 Development was cancelled when they sold their gas turbine business to Armstrong Siddeley in 1946.

 F.9 Sapphire

 Development of the F.2 ended in 1944.
 Development of the basic concept continued, however, eventually leading to the considerably larger F.9 Sapphire.
 However, in 1947, Metrovick left jet engine production and their design team moved to Armstrong Siddeley.
-The Sapphire matured into a successful design, initially besting the power of its Rolls-Royce contemporary, the Avon.
+The Sapphire matured into a successful design, initially besting the thrust of its Rolls-Royce contemporary, the Avon.
 Design features of the Metrovick line were worked into Armstrong Siddeley's own line of axial compressor turboprops, although Armstrong Siddeley dropped Metrovick's use of gemstone names for their engines in favour of continuing with animal names, in particular snakes.

 An example of the prototype engine can be found in the Science Museum Flight Gallery in London.